joe7575/Minetest-Tubelib/api.md

 Tubes represent connections between two nodes, so that it is irrelevant if the receiving node is nearby or far away, connected via tubes.
-The length of the tube is limited to 50 blocks.
+The length of the tube is limited to 50 nodes.

 For StackItem exchange we have to distinguish the following roles:
 - client: An active node calling push/pull functions